AABI- Aviation Accreditation Board International

 What is the Aviation Accreditation Board International (AABI)?

-The Aviation Accreditation Board International (AABI) was developed in 1988 through combined efforts of 100 colleges and universities offering aviation programs who saw the need to establish standards among the institutions offering aviation programs.
+The Aviation Accreditation Board International (AABI) was developed in 1988 through the combined efforts of 100 colleges and universities offering aviation programs that saw the need to establish standards among the institutions offering aviation programs.

 It is recognized by the Council for Higher Education Accreditation (CHEA) and has maintained its high status since its accreditation in CHEA.